A tiny and temporary db for quick data cleansing and transformation.

 the table name in the sql database

-a dictionary of column mappings where the key is sql column (destination) and the value is bintang columns (source).
-If columns is a list, column mapping will be created automatically assuming source columns and destination columns are the same.
+If a dictionary then a columns mapping where the key is sql column (destination) and the value is bintang columns (source).
+If a list, column mapping will be created automatically assuming source columns and destination columns are the same.
+If not provided it assumes that user wants to insert all the columns from the table.

 the schema name the sql table belongs to.